kevinding0218/InterviewDocuments/Q and A/System Design/Consistent Hashing & Tiny URl.md

 		- Not applicable for TinyURL
 - Horizontal Sharding
 	- How to make Sharding Key?
-		- Solution 1:
+		- Solution 1:save as 2 copies
 			- when reading Short to get Long, use Short as Sharding Key
 			- when reading Long to get Short, use Long as Sharding Key
 			- Long could have more than one Short, but not the other way around
-		- Solution 2:
+		- Solution 2: Extend short key
+ 			- If at beginning, short key is 6 digit, adding a prefix diget in short key
+	 			- AB1234 -> 0AB1234
+	 			- another way is to pick first digit 'A' as sharding key
-			-
+ 			- the prefix
 	- How to query Long Url if using ID?
 	- How to query ID if using Long URL?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc1OTgzNDc3NywtMjAyMjIxNTIwMCwtMT
-I5NjExMDIwOSwyNDk2ODAzNDgsOTIyMjAxMzEyLC0zMjg2MzM4
-OTksLTE3MzUyNTA1NSwyNTYzMTc0NDAsNjIyNDIwNDEsLTUzNT
-I1NjA2LC0yMTQ2MTYwMDU5LC05MTcyNTYzMDcsNzM2NzQyMjgs
-LTEzMTU4MDAwOTUsLTE1NDcyNjgyMjIsNzk0MTI1MjYzLC0yOT
-g1NjM5MzMsMTc4NDcwMzIwNiwtOTA5OTExOTA5XX0=
+eyJoaXN0b3J5IjpbNTc1NjY4MjUwLDE3NTk4MzQ3NzcsLTIwMj
+IyMTUyMDAsLTEyOTYxMTAyMDksMjQ5NjgwMzQ4LDkyMjIwMTMx
+MiwtMzI4NjMzODk5LC0xNzM1MjUwNTUsMjU2MzE3NDQwLDYyMj
+QyMDQxLC01MzUyNTYwNiwtMjE0NjE2MDA1OSwtOTE3MjU2MzA3
+LDczNjc0MjI4LC0xMzE1ODAwMDk1LC0xNTQ3MjY4MjIyLDc5ND
+EyNTI2MywtMjk4NTYzOTMzLDE3ODQ3MDMyMDYsLTkwOTkxMTkw
+OV19
 -->